a-taghva/regex/gist-template.md

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+Here's a regex expression which matches <b>Hex Values!</b><br />
+In this document you can findout what each part of the expression means
 <pre>/^#?([a-f0-9]{6}|[a-f0-9]{3})$/</pre>

 ## Table of Contents